1885 hangings at Battleford: Trial and charges of bias

 In the Frog Lake Massacre, Indian Agent Thomas Trueman Quinn was shot in the head.
 Quinn was a notoriously harsh Indian agent, who kept Indigenous people near Frog Lake on the brink of starvation ("no work, no rations").
 Quinn treated the Cree with harshness and arrogance.
 Before dawn on April 2, 1885, a party of Cree warriors captured Quinn at his home.
 He refused to go to another location with the Cree warriors, and Wandering Spirit shot him dead.
 In the moments of panic following Quinn's shooting, eight other settler prisoners were shot dead.

 HBC employee William Bleasdell Cameron, later the author of Blood Red the Sun, first published in 1926 as The War Trail of Big Bear, was there at the time.
 His life was spared by Wandering Spirit.
 Blood Red the Sun describes the events leading up to the Frog Lake Massacre and the executions in significant detail.
 Cameron's friends and colleagues were killed at the Frog Lake Massacre.
 Cameron testified at the trials against Wandering Spirit and others who participated in the incident.

 Following the end of the rebellion, marked by the capture of Batoche, the participants of the events at Frog Lake were arrested and taken to Battleford.

 on September 22, Wandering Spirit pleaded guilty, and Stipendiary Magistrate Charles Rouleau sentenced him to hang.

 Rouleau, a Battleford resident, also heard the cases against five other Frog Lake participants.
-The December issue of the Saskatchewan Herald described Rouleau as a "heavy loser pecuniarily" after the Looting of Battleford – his house had been burned to the ground, and he reportedly promised that "every Indian and Half-breed and rebel brought before him after the insurrection was suppressed, would be sent to the gallows if possible."
+The December issue of the Saskatchewan Herald described Rouleau as a "heavy loser pecuniarily" due to the Looting of Battleford – his house was burned to the ground, and he reportedly promised that "every Indian and Half-breed and rebel brought before him after the insurrection was suppressed, would be sent to the gallows if possible."
 A "memorial" was sent to the Department of Justice alleging Rouleau was too personally involved to perform his job as presiding judge in an unbiased manner but his rulings in almost all cases were not struck down.
 Rouleau found the five guilty and sentenced them to hang.

 Rouleau found two others guilty of murder in the looting of Battleford and sentenced them to hang.

-As well, he found Dressy Man and Charlebois guilty of the murder of a Native woman feared to have become a wehtigo.
+He also found Dressy Man and Charlebois guilty of the murder of a Native woman feared to have become a wehtigo.
 He also sentenced Louison Mongrain, killer of NWMP Cowan, to death by hanging.
 The death sentences of Dressy Man, Charlebois and Mongrain were later commuted.

 During the trial, the accused Cree-speaking men were not provided with translation.